 Dedication to quality is demonstrated in our goals to understand our patients' expectations, to provide care and services in a timely and reasonable manner, to be responsive to concerns and to maintain patient rights at all times while under our care.
-Each patient is an individual entitled to dignity, equality, inclusion, consideration, and respect through advocacy efforts, consideration, and respect.
+Each patient is an individual entitled to dignity, consideration, and respect.
 Failure to provide the highest quality of care or to protect the rights of our patients is not tolerated at Pinnacle.